MyLittleCrab/usb_eject/README.md

 ### 1. Build the Project

 **Note for macOSx64 users**: A pre-compiled binary `usb_eject` is included in the repository.
-If you are on macOSx64, you can skip the build steps and directly use the provided binary by running `./usb_eject`.
+If you are on macOSx64, you can skip the build steps and directly use the provided binary by running `./usb_eject`. (if you have the libusb library installed.
+If not -- look at the section **"installing dependencies".**)

 To compile the `usb_eject` utility, a `Makefile` is provided for both **macOS** and **Debian-like Linux** distributions.